What is an invasive plant?

 What is prohibited?

 The State of New Hampshire has 27 plant species on a prohibited list.
 Some of these are already widespread, such as burning bush, buckthorns, multiflora rose, bittersweet, and Japanese barberry.
 For all the plants on this list the rule states: No person shall collect, transport, import, export, move, buy, sell, distribute, propagate or transplant any living and viable portion of any plant species, which includes all of their cultivars and varieties.
-New Hampshire lists another 24 plant species as restricted.
-These plants are not yet prohibited, but are exhibiting many of the invasive plant characteristics.
-Some of these are also familiar in our landscape including black locust and reed canary grass.
-The NH Invasive Plant Species Watch List is a non-regulatory reference identifying potentially invasive non-native plants,
+New Hampshire lists other plants to "watch."
+The NH Invasive Plant Species Watch List is a non-regulatory reference identifying potentially invasive non-native plants.

 The NH Department of Agriculture, Markets & Food regulates the plant industry including invasive species.